-Madelein Marincowitz (b.
-1968) studied Fine Arts at the Tshwane University of Technology after matriculating at Pro Arte School for Art, Ballet, Music and Drama in 1985.
+Madelein Marincowitz, a South African painter living in Knysna.
+Born in 1968 and studied Fine Arts at the Tshwane University of Technology after matriculating at Pro Arte School for Art, Ballet, Music and Drama in 1985.

-Marincowitz never stopped painting in her own capacity and in 2009 she had her first solo exhibition, "Brokkie Nostalgie" at Rust-en-Vrede Gallery in Durbanville.
-The following year she had two solo exhibitions, "Collective Memory" at Brundyn + Gonsalves (I'Art Gallery) in Cape Town and "Mnemonic Devices" at the University of Stellenbosch Art Gallery, South Africa.
-Since then Madelein participated in more than a hundred group exhibitions countrywide.
+Although Marincowitz never stopped painting in her own capacity and features in numerous group exhibitions countrywide.
+She had her first solo exhibition in 2009 at Rust-en-Vrede Gallery in Durbanville and in 2010 she had two solo exhibitions, at Brundyn + Gonsalves (I'Art Gallery), in Cape Town and at the GUS Gallery, University Stellenbosch.

 Marincowitz is known for her unique delicate and detailed style where she explores the frailty of life which delicately balances with continuous transformation or complete change.
 She seeks a relationship with our fragile environment in a human world, a shared space in which to explore the symbols of our bittersweet existence.